-- a.
-Maintaining ELD Clerks to monitor English Learners progress and contact parents regarding English learning progress and needed interventions; - b.
+- a..
+Maintaining ELD Clerks to monitor English learner progress and contact parents regarding English learner progress and needed interventions; - b.
 Maintaining IT support staff to provide student support on the effective use of technology and maintaining the student access to technology.
-This action is focused on improving the digital literacy (i.e. access online resources; use computer applications such as grammar and spelling and thesaurus; access translation programs for English learners) of English Learners and socioeconomically disadvantaged students; - c.
-Maintaining the work-based learning/homeless/foster youth support staff to coordinate work-based learning opportunities for socioeconomically disadvantaged students and improve the CCI outcomes for this subgroup and provide the needed support to ensure academic success for foster and homeless youth; and - d.
-Maintaining instructional assistants to provide instructional support and small group instruction for English Learners, Foster Youth, and pupils of low socioeconomic status.
+This action is focused on improving the digital literacy (i.e. access online resources; use computer applications such as grammar and spelling and thesaurus; access translation programs for English learners) of English learners and economically disadvantaged students; - c.
+Maintaining the work-based learning/homeless/foster youth support staff to coordinate work-based learning opportunities for economically disadvantaged students and improve the CCI outcomes for this subgroup and provide the needed support to ensure academic success for foster and homeless youth; and - d.
+Maintaining instructional assistants to provide instructional support and small group instruction for English Learners, foster youth and pupils of low economic status.